brunorigal/autograd-minimize/README.md

 ## Constraints

 And you can set constraints (with automatic computation of the jacobian).
-An example is given in examples/multiknapsack, where the (relaed multiknapsack problem is solved).
+An example is given in `examples/multiknapsack`, where the (relaxed multiknapsack problem is solved).